manateelazycat/mrkeyboard/README.md

 * Write image viewer to see my girl. ;)
 * Write process manager to control process.
 * Write basic editor, such as language highlight, code completion.
-* Write hackable that powerful as emacs, then we can reach editor-strap, use mr-keyboard write itself.
+* Write hackable editor that powerful as emacs, then we can reach editor-strap.

 ## Getting involved

 This project just start, any idea and suggestion are welcome.

 You can contact me with lazycat.manatee@gmail.com